hashgraph/hedera-hcs-sxc-java/README.md

 To run the demo, first create a new HCS topic using the SDK and edit the `src/main/resources/config.yaml` file to reflect the new topic id.
 This is to ensure that when you run the demo, you don't receive messages from someone else who you may be sharing a topic id with - although that could be fun.
 Also check other details such as the mirror node, hedera network, etc... are correct.

+In order to reduce the load on your computer, you may want to comment out some sections of the `src/main/resources/docker-compose.yml` file too.
+Comment out the containers for Erica, Farouk, Grace and Henry, they're not strictly necessary to run the example.

 Also create a `.env` file with the following information

 ```